tj/luna/Readme.md

 ## Dependencies

-  All Luna dependencies are bundled within this repository, and includes Marc Lehmann and Emanuele Giaquinta's [libev](http://software.schmorp.de/pkg/libev.html) and [libeio](http://software.schmorp.de/pkg/libeio.html), and Ryan Dahl's high performance [HTTP parser](https://github.com/ry/http-parser).
+  All Luna dependencies are bundled within this repository, GNU Pth and Ryan Dahl's high performance [HTTP parser](https://github.com/ry/http-parser).

 ## Inspiration

  Luna's inspiration comes from bits of many languages that I have worked work as I aim for the minimalism and performance of [Lua](http://www.lua.org/), elegance of Steve Dekorte's [io](http://www.iolanguage.com/), and bits of syntax inspired by Python (whitespace) and Ruby (low precedence `not`, `**` etc).
-Luna's reactor is of course, inspired by the fantastic work of Ryan Dahl, and the entire community of [nodejs](http://nodejs.org).

 ## Syntax